CelestialProphecy/script2Bit/README.md

 [logo]:http://celestialprophecy.github.io/script2Bit/img//script2Bit_logo.png "script2Bit logo"
 # script2Bit
 ** making Call Sheets and Production Reports Fast, Easy, and Free**
+___
     script2Bit is a script conversion and scheduling software for film makers and producers.

 ## Synopsis
 We are building an automation tool for film makers and producers that creates scheduling agents from **a movie script**.
 This tool efficiently breaks down a script into components for use in creating call sheets, SMS, email notices and other vital elements of movie production.

+## Motivation

+Film makers often cite the biggest challenge in productions as building schedules from movie scripts.
+Our tool will reduce the manual data entry of call sheets, and will automatically notify cast and crew members when they are needed on set.

 ## Usage

-### script2Bit converts Screenplay into Call Sheet.
+### script2Bit converts Screenplays into Call Sheets and send text/email notifications to cast and crew.

-See the sample project for a simple example of how the script conversion works.
+See this sample project for a simple demonstration of how the script conversion works:

-TODO: Write usage instructions
+1. You wrote a script: Titled [Big Fish](http://fountain.io/_downloads/Big-Fish.fountain).
+2. You Login to our awesome script2Bit:
+3. Start uploading or pasting your script into the nice looking interface:
+4. Let script2Bit do it's itsy bitsy magic:
+5. Enjoy!

+It super simple and fun, right?
+So stop worrying and start creating, and let us do the heavy lifting.
+Let us know if you need other modules to help movie productions as well.

 ## Code Example

 TODO: Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
 Make sure the API you are showing off is obvious, and that your code is short and concise.

-## Motivation

-Film makers often cite the biggest challenge in productions as building schedules from movie scripts.
-Our tool will reduce the manual data entry of call sheets, and will automatically notify cast and crew members when they are needed on set.

 ## Installation